Skip to main content

 Optimizing Your Settings for Different Trading Styles

-The key to making this indicator work for you is getting the settings right.
+The key to making this indicator work is getting the settings right.
 Here's what I've learned after months of testing:

-Timeframe Considerations: This indicator works on any timeframe, but I've found it's most reliable on daily charts and above.
-On really short timeframes (like 1-minute), it can still get a bit twitchy despite the smoothing.
+Timeframe Considerations: This indicator works on any timeframe, but I've found it most reliable on daily charts and above.
+On 1-minute charts, it still gets twitchy despite the smoothing.
+I tested this on BTC/USD since January and the 1-hour settings caught the February-March rally cleanly, but the 5-minute version kept flipping back and forth.

 Real Trading Applications and Entry Strategies

-Here's my actual approach (remember, this isn't financial advice - just sharing what has worked for me):
+Here's my actual approach (not financial advice — just sharing what has worked for me):

-Trend Identification: When you see a series of consecutive green candles, that's usually a reliable uptrend signal.
+Trend Identification: When you see consecutive green candles, that's usually a reliable uptrend signal.
 Red candles indicate a downtrend.
-The beauty of Heikin Ashi Smoothed is that it rarely gives you mixed signals within a trend.
+Heikin Ashi Smoothed rarely gives mixed signals within a trend.

-Exit Strategy: I exit when the color flips back to the opposite direction OR when I hit my predetermined profit target.
-Don't get greedy - this indicator is great for trend identification, not perfect for timing exact tops and bottoms.
+Exit Strategy: I exit when the color flips back to the opposite direction or when I hit my profit target.
+Don't get greedy.
+This indicator is great for trend identification, not perfect for timing exact tops and bottoms.

 Confirmation with Other Indicators: I never rely solely on Heikin Ashi Smoothed.
 I combine it with: